tonero4urch/Driver-Analysis/README.md

 # Driver-Analysis
-To know what drives purchase
+We want to know what drives the likelihood of purchase.